ARGENTINA: BACH - Bandalos Chinos

 “The album is intensely listenable and really great fun.
 Their mix of indie rock and synth pop feels natural and organic, retro and modern all at once...”

-Demasiado has a softer, sadder tone, and when listening to it I imagine our main character Tomás walking slowly in the rain after a terrible event where he may feel some responsibility, maybe someone has had an overdose and is ill, or has died. Ácido has an (unsurprisingly) psychedelic feel to it, and as such could be the perfect accompaniment to a scene in a club.
-None of this takes into account the lyrics of course, I’m just going off the sound and the feel of the piece, which was my initial reaction to the piece.
+Demasiado has a softer, sadder tone to it than El Temblor, and when listening to it I imagine our main character Tomás perhaps walking slowly in the rain after a terrible event where he may feel some responsibility, maybe someone has had an overdose and is ill, or has died. Ácido has an (unsurprisingly) psychedelic feel to it, and as such could be the perfect accompaniment to a scene in a club.
+None of this takes into account the lyrics of course, I’m just going off the sound and the feel of the piece, which was my initial reaction to the recorded.
 I haven’t had such a visual response to an album in quite a while, and for that it should be applauded.
 Their music is so well executed that it’s making me imagine scenes for a show that doesn’t exist, because it is so well placed within its own milieu.
 These guys know the world they inhabit and they produce music that reflects that.

 That said, the lyrics are interesting too.
 It might not be dealing with difficult or controversial themes by any stretch of the imagination, but rather the language they use I found to be rather poetic for alternative indie pop such as this.
 Vámonos de Viaje is a nicely spaced out tune that belies its lyrical content about a toxic, obsessional love.
 Below will hopefully explain what I mean: